Fragile cease-fire between Israel, Gaza militants holding

 Since Friday, Israeli aircraft had pummeled targets in Gaza while the Iran-backed Palestinian Islamic Jihad militant group fired hundreds of rockets at Israel.

-Over three days of fighting, 43 Palestinians were killed, including 15 children and four women, and 311 were wounded, the Palestinian Health Ministry said.
-Israel said some of the dead were killed by misfired rockets and that Israeli strikes killed at least 15 militants.
+Over three days of fighting, 44 Palestinians were killed, including 15 children and four women, and 311 were wounded, the Palestinian Health Ministry said.
+Islamic Jihad said 12 of those killed were militants and Israel said some of the dead were killed by misfired rockets.

 Israel on Monday said it was partially reopening crossings into Gaza for humanitarian needs and would fully open them if calm was maintained.
 Fuel trucks were seen entering a cargo crossing for the first time since crossings with the strip were closed last week, prompting a fuel shortage that ground Gaza’s lone power plant to a halt on Saturday.
 The plant was set to resume full operations later Monday.
 Gaza suffers from a chronic power crisis.